 According to Wikipedia, laser stands for Light Amplification by Stimulated Emission of Radiation and is a device that will emit light through amplifying light optically based on the stimulation of electromagnetic radiation.
 Albert Einstein explored the concept of lasers in 1917.
 Actual functioning lasers have been around for over 50 years.
 Lasers can be used in a variety of different ways including laser cutting, encoding data, bar code scanners, fiber optics, and in surgery.

 Lasers can vary substantially in strength and function depending on how much the light is amplified from electromagnetic radiation.
 Laser tag guns use infrared light at a low amplitude and power so that it is harmless to kids and adults alike.

 Generally the FDA recommends lasers with a strength greater than 5mW should not be used anywhere near human eyes.
 These laser tag guns use less than .9mW, which is far less than the 5mW the FDA recommends.
 I’d still recommend telling kids not to intentionally fire laser tag guns into each other’s eyes.

 Recommended Laser Tag Gun Set

-I’d recommend the NERF Laser Ops Pro Burst Fire Combat Blaster for serious adults, teens, and tweens looking for a laser tag set.
+The NERF Laser Ops Pro Burst Fire Combat Blaster is great for serious adults, teens, and tweens looking for a laser tag set.
 These guns just look and feel great, and the stats that are available with the NERF Laser Ops Pro App make the game so much more enjoyable.
-I’d also recommend the ArmoGear Laser set for kids and those that want a set with a vest.
+The ArmoGear Laser set is great for kids and those that want a set with a vest.